 Taking a detour off the road towards Ballycastle, we visited the small but beautifully located Dooncarton Stone Circle.
 There are many more impressive in the country, but few can match the stunning setting of this one, perched above Srahwaddacon Bay.

-But not today.
-Instead, we headed southwards from Ballycastle, through extensive blanket bogs towards Lahardane and Castlebar, leaving lovely, wild North Mayo behind.
-Until next time.
+Instead, we headed southwards from Ballycastle, through extensive blanket bogs and some surprisingly good land, towards Lahardane and Castlebar, leaving lovely, wild North Mayo behind.

 Day Out in North Mayo – what to do and see